-The Student Council of the School of Nursing is comprised of 2 elected representatives from each of 4 class levels in the School.
-This group is the ''official'' organization of the students.
+The Student Council of the School of Nursing is comprised of 2 elected representatives from each of 4 undergraduate class levels and 1 student from the graduate level.
+This group is the "official" organization of the students.
 In additional to being responsible for internal matters, this group seeks representation on the Health Sciences Center Student Senate, which is comprised of students from all schools.